madhavd1/vscode-javadoc-tools/README.md

 * [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)

 ## Most Recent Release Notes
-### V1.3.1
+### V1.4.0
-- Better handling for Spring Boot Projects
+- Added new command **Javadoc Tools: Export Javadoc** - This command allows you to export your Javadoc as well!
-- Fixed issue where javadoc comments were added below the @ annotation instead of above it
+>Details on how to use the new command can be found above

->For detailed Version Notes, please see the changelog.
+>For complete version history, please see the changelog.